f0ursqu4r3/jumpstone/frontend/README.md

 # OpenGuild Frontend

 Nuxt 3 web application for the OpenGuild federated chat platform.
-The app leans on Pinia for state management and Tailwind for the design system.
+The app leans on Pinia for state management and [Nuxt UI](https://ui.nuxt.com) for the component library, with Tailwind tokens layered on top for custom theming.

 ## Prerequisites